ustaxcourt/ef-cms/temp_delete_me.md

     - We could encrypt the password on the frontend and decrypt on the backend so that we never see plaintext of their password.
 - How are going to make sure our auth is secure?
 Run scanners or pen testing?
 - What happens if someone creates an account, we deploy 10007, and THEN they try to verify it???
-- Should we use the initiateAuth + respondToAuthChallenge method or the adminSetUserPassword method for changing passwords?

 ::: CONVERSATIONS TO HAVE :::
 - Do we need to handle temporary password changes on login screen(when an admissions clerk creates account for practitioner.
 Granting e-access to a petitioner)?
 This happens when cognito forces a password update.